KhusheeGupta07/hand-gesture-robot-nrf/README.md

 DC Motors -------------- Motor Driver Output

-⚠️ Make sure NRF24L01 is powered by 3.3V, not 5V to avoid communication failure.
+⚠️We have to make sure NRF24L01 is powered by 3.3V, not 5V to avoid any of the communication failure.

 ##🖼️**A Full setup Image**